Converting multiline records into single features

 Introduction

 Sometimes, a text-based data file might have values from the same record spread across multiple lines.
-Multiline records can be a problem when we are processing the data and each line is treated as a unique feature.
+Multiline records can be problematic when we process the data, since each line is treated as a unique feature.

 In this scenario, we will use FME Workbench to convert multiline records into a single feature.